-The City of Pryor due to its size, growth, and economy, already has a Comprehensive Plan, Zoning, Subdivision Ordinance and other tools and policies to manage growth and development.
+The City of Pryor Creek, due to its size, growth, and economy, already has a Comprehensive Plan, Zoning, Subdivision Ordinance and other tools and policies to manage growth and development.
 In that regard, it is ahead of the other municipalities that make up the Four Corners.
 Being so enables it to be in a leadership position as it relates to coordinating development standards, codes, and policies across the region to help create consistency and a higher standard.

-Pryor has the funding, leverage, and staff to work with agencies across the state to assist with acting on the strategies that are outlined in the Four Corners Growth and Development Guide, such as Oklahoma Department of Transportation, Mayes County, and the United States Department of Agriculture amongst others.
+Pryor Creek has the funding, leverage, and staff to work with agencies across the state to assist with acting on the strategies that are outlined in the Four Corners Growth and Development Guide, such as Oklahoma Department of Transportation, Mayes County, and the United States Department of Agriculture amongst others.

-Pryor can also set an example on downtown and neighborhood revitalization strategies that culminate in a bustling downtown environment that is friendly for pedestrians.
+Pryor Creek can also set an example on downtown and neighborhood revitalization strategies that culminate in a bustling environment that is friendly for pedestrians.
 This could include building renovations, streetscape, traffic calming, infill retail and mixed-use development, sidewalks and trails, pedestrian safety strategies, and building maintenance.
 Doing so would make it an entertainment and commercial hub in the region that other municipalities would benefit from.

-Key to Pryor's future is the continuation of implementation of the policy recommendations from its Comprehensive Plan.
-The City has made significant progress and is working to prioritize and fund efforts associated with downtown revitalization, infill development, and redevelopment.
-Support is needed to assess the City's progress and next steps.
+Key to Pryor Creek's future is the continuation of implementation of the policy recommendations from its Comprehensive Plan.
+The City has made significant progress and is working to prioritize and fund efforts associated with downtown revitalization, infill development, and redevelopment but it will need to continue to assess its progress.

-As it is with many of the municipalities of the Four Corners, Pryor is challenged with funding for regulations, infrastructure, maintenance, and capital improvements.
+As it is with many of the municipalities of the Four Corners, Pryor Creek is challenged with funding for regulations, infrastructure, maintenance, and capital improvements.
 As such, it could potentially benefit from a regional approach to guiding growth, one that enables a sharing of cost, standards, review, and planning.
 A regional approach might also help to identify grant funding sources to maintain and expand improvement programs.

-The following pages outline key opportunities identified by community members throughout the community meetings - page 51 provides some examples of successful projects nationwide that have employed Main Street improvements, upgraded sidewalks, flood mitigation measures, bike trails, pedestrian crossings, signage, and affordable housing options.
+The following pages outline key opportunities and projects identified by community members throughout the engagement process.
+Page 51 provides some examples of successful projects nationwide that have employed Main Street improvements, upgraded sidewalks, flood mitigation measures, bike trails, pedestrian crossings, signage, and affordable housing options.

-Location of Pryor in Mayes County
+Location of Pryor Creek in Mayes County

-Downtown Pryor
+Downtown Pryor Creek